 Students may take either BMES 4974 (Independent Study) or BMES 4994 (Undergraduate Research) to satisfy 3 credits of Technical Electives.
-These courses are arranged on an individual basis with a BME faculty member, and involves two approval processes:
+These courses are arranged on an individual basis with a BME faculty member and an approval process through the College of Engineering.